-Interpreting - BA
+ASL Interpreting - BS

 In their senior year, students will complete a community-based internship, which may take place in a variety of settings, including education, healthcare, government, non-profit, rehabilitation or human services.
-Interpreting students help determine their placement and have completed their internships in agencies across Minnesota as well as in Iowa, California, Arizona, Wisconsin, Florida, Washington state and Washington D.C.
+ASL-English interpreting students help determine their placement and have completed their internships in agencies across Minnesota as well as in Iowa, California, Arizona, Wisconsin, Florida, Washington state and Washington D.C.

-The ability to communicate in ASL and in English is critical to both professional responsibilities and personal relationships, therefore:
+The ability to communicate in ASL and English is critical to both professional responsibilities and personal relationships, therefore:

 A minimum grade of B- (2.667) is required for all prerequisite courses to be considered for admission into the major.